namastack/namastack-outbox/namastack-outbox-docs/docs/features.md

 ### :material-package-down: Including the Metrics Module

-!!! info "Add Dependency"
+The `namastack-outbox-metrics` module provides automatic integration with Spring Boot Actuator and Micrometer.
 To enable monitoring and observability features, include the `namastack-outbox-metrics` module in your project:

 === "Gradle"
     ```kotlin